 #Rewrite history

-Then, you want to replace your email in the previous commits. git provides functionality to rewrite the history of the repository.
-If you are on Windows, I advise you to use bash as the escape characters are not the same on both systems.
+You may also want to replace your email in existing commits.
+Git provides a way to rewrite repository history.
+If you are on Windows, use bash instead of cmd, as escape characters differ between the two.
 If you have not yet configured bash, read this documentation.

 Shell